-Subsidiaries Associates Joint venture Post-employment benefit funds (pension funds) Entities that have significant influence over the group, and subsidiaries of these entities Key management personnel (KMP) Close family members of KMP Entities controlled, jointly controlled or significantly influenced by key management personnel or their close family members
+Subsidiaries Post-employment benefit funds (pension funds) Entities that have significant influence over the group, and subsidiaries of these entities Entities controlled, jointly controlled or significantly influenced by key management personnel or their close family members

-The principal shareholder of the FirstRand Namibia Limited group is FirstRand EMA Holdings (Pty) Ltd, incorporated in South Africa, with the ultimate holding company being FirstRand Limited.
+The principal shareholder of First National Bank of Namibia is FirstRand Namibia Ltd, whose principal shareholder is FirstRand EMA Holdings (Pty) Ltd, with its ultimate holding company FirstRand Limited incorporated in South Africa.

-Key management personnel of the group are the FirstRand Namibia Limited board of directors and the FirstRand Namibia Limited executive committee, including any entities which provide key management personnel services to the group.
-Their close family members include spouse/ domestic partner and children, domestic partner's children and any other dependants of the individual or their domestic partner.
+Key management personnel of the group are the First National Bank of Namibia board of directors and the First National Bank of Namibia executive committee, including any entities which provide key management personnel services to the group.
+Their close family members include spouse/domestic partner and children, domestic partner's children and any other dependants of the individual or their domestic partner.